revault/research/README.md

 # Running the simulator

-The simulator requires all of the following environment variables to be set.
+The simulator expects all of the following environment variables to be set (except `DELEGATE_RATE`).

 | ENV VAR | Meaning | Value type |
 | --- | --- | --- |